stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 * **100**: {{ site.data.talent.stormkeeper }}

 **Potential Legendaries:**
-- Skybreaker's Fiery Demise
+- {{ site.data.legendary.skybreaker }}
 - {{ site.data.legendary.windspeaker }}

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on as many targets as possible.
 - During the Danse Macabre, the bosses are still targetable even with 99% damage reduction.
 Continue maintaining {{ site.data.spell.flame_shock }}.
-If Skybreaker's Fiery Demise is equipped, this will especially be a major boon.
+If {{ site.data.legendary.skybreaker }} is equipped, this will especially be a major boon.
 - Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed for Anima Fountain, Waltz of Blood, Dark Recital, and Dancing Fever (on Mythic difficulty).

 **Defensives:**